What is Data Science?

 Using data science and AI to support business-critical decisions makes it vital to understand what AI is doing and why.
 Is it providing valuable contextual insight or making accurate, bias-aware decisions?
 Does it violate privacy regulations?
 Can you govern and monitor the models to ensure compliance with progressive regulations?

 AI development by someone without the expertise and proper training, or operating without appropriate controls can create something dangerous; not being able to explain the model’s results, problems may become evident after system implementation, leaving companies with severe liability.
-Even highly qualified engineers’ most sophisticated AI systems can cause explainability reinforcement risks and unintended consequences.
+Even the most sophisticated AI systems of highly qualified engineers can cause explainability reinforcement risks and unintended consequences.

 AI should be designed, tested, and maintained by people with relevant expertise.

-When organizations consider how to implement and maximize data science and AI use, they must be aware of the demand and difficulty of attracting and retaining data scientists that impact not only the targeted nature and quality of outcomes but also the ability to manage and mitigate growing risks.
+When organizations consider how to implement and maximize the use of data science and AI, they must be aware of the demand and difficulty of attracting and retaining data scientists.
+This impacts not only the targeted nature and quality of outcomes but also the ability to manage and mitigate growing risks.

 Access to Frontend and Backend Resources

 AI requires data, and data without context is really just noise.
 Despite much progress, it’s still difficult to use data and analytics to understand and predict many of the important phenomena in organizations.
-Predictive models require a substantial amount of past data and knowledge to create and use so without the necessary resources can be limited to how, when, or if they can be deployed.
+Predictive models require a substantial amount of past data and knowledge to create and use, so without the necessary resources, they can be limited to how, when, or if they can be deployed.

 There are many backend tools and solutions designed to extract value from data.
 The backend is the part that deals with hardware, efficient computing, and data storage infrastructure, or what is often referred to as data engineering.